beyse/NodeEditor/CONTRIBUTING.md

-# Contributing to PyQt-Node-Editor
+# Contributing

-Bug fixes, feature additions, tests, documentation and more can be contributed via [issues](https://gitlab.com/pavel.krupala/pyqt-node-editor/issues) and/or [merge_requests](https://gitlab.com/pavel.krupala/pyqt-node-editor/merge_requests).
+Bug fixes, feature additions, tests, documentation and more can be contributed via [issues](https://github.com/beyse/NodeEditor/issues) and/or [pull_requests](https://github.com/beyse/NodeEditor/pulls).
 All contributions are welcome.

-## Contributors

-- Richard Boltze
-- RoniPerson

 ## Bug fixes, feature additions, etc.

-Please send a merge request to the master branch.
-Please include [documentation](https://pyqt-node-editor.readthedocs.io/en/latest/).
+Please send a pull request to the main branch.
+Please include documentation.
 Tests or documentation without bug fixes or feature additions are welcome too.
-Feel free to ask questions [via issues](https://gitlab.com/pavel.krupala/pyqt-node-editor/issues/new),
+Feel free to ask questions [via issues](https://github.com/beyse/NodeEditor/issues)

-- Create a branch from master.
+- Create a branch from main.
 - Develop bug fixes, features, tests, etc.
 - Test your code on Python 3.x.
-- Create a merge request to merge the changes from your branch to the PyQt-Node-Editor master.
+- Create a pull request to merge the changes from your branch to the ExecutionNodeEditor main.

 ### Guidelines